syazwanbahrom/Hyperledger-Assesment-2021/README.md

 1. We would invite you to demonstrate your implementation.

  ### Notes
   - Implement in Python or NodeJS.
+  - Total Score 100 marks
+      - Part 1 & 2 = 35 marks each
+      - Part 3 = 30 marks
+  - For any clarifications reach out to academy@regovtech.com

 ### Submitting

-1. Publish your code on Github or bitbuckek.
+1. Publish your code on Github or bitbucket.
 3. Email us your repository link.